alaa-megahed/Fasa7ny/README.md

    * You should see a message printed in the terminal: ``` development server running at http://localhost:3000 ```
 3. Open another terminal and ``` cd angular ``` then ``` npm start ```.
 4. Open your browser on ``` http://localhost:8000 ```.
++ If you are interested to test the payment and mailing functionalities locally, please contact us to get auth.js file that contains our secret tokens.

 ## Disclaimer: